omarkamaal/se-assignment/README.md

 You will find in this repo the `.gitignore` and `quotes.json` files everything else you have to create yourself.

+- `public/js/` Should contain your javascript files.
+- `public/css/` Should contain your css files.
-- `public/index.html` Should contain the html as well as the styles and javascript need to run the app.
+- `public/index.html` Should contain the html
 - `app.js` contains code that handles the routes and exports the express app.
 - `server.js` contains code that runs the app.
 - `/quotes.js` should contain the functionality related to quotes